aptitudetechnology/BioXen_Fourier_lib/README.md

 - **Different biological questions** require different analytical approaches
 - **Multi-lens validation** increases confidence in findings

 **All four lenses are fully implemented in `SystemAnalyzer`** (1,336 lines) and can be used independently for signal analysis.
-VM integration (automatic self-regulation) is in active development (Phases 2-3).
+VM integration (automated model validation) is in active development (Phases 2-3).

 **Learn more:**
 - Research background: `research/Frequency Domain Analysis in Biology.md`